gvwilson/thirdbit/src/fiction/santas/index.md

 2. Air began feeping[^feeping] out of the dinghy;

-3. A set of black sails crested the horizon.
+3. A set of black sails appeared on the horizon.
     There was another *crack!*
-    and a second cannonball whistled overhead
-    to splash into the water nearby.
+    and a second cannonball splashed into the water nearby.

 [^feeping]: A word that other worlds would do well to borrow.
-Our world's contribution would be "phlegm", which it sounds exactly like the thing it describes.
+Our world's contribution would be "phlegm", which also it sounds exactly like the thing it describes.

 Santa Greenwood stood up,
-nearly causing the others to spill into the ocean as the dinghy rocked dangerously.
+nearly spilling the others into the ocean.
 "Come on, Periwinkle, gimme something!" he roared, hefting his ax again.
 "Chili grenades!
 Tangle muffins!
 Anything!"